-Reference to section 2.5 of ISPM 27 is included, relevant additional records and evidence that should be maintained in case were other NPPO's may be involved are mentioned.
+- Reference to section 2.5 of ISPM 27 is included, relevant additional records and evidence that should be maintained in case were other NPPOs may be involved are mentioned. - Relevant information on preservation of record samples is provided (kind of material, period).